 All our teachers and teaching assistants are qualified, with many holding extra qualifications in their areas of expertise.
-The Sendco has the National Award in Special Needs Co-ordination (NASENCO).
+The SENDCO has the National Award in Special Needs Co-ordination (NASENCO and the Assistant SENDCO is currently completing the NPQ SENDCo qualification.